alejandroreynagit/Behavioral-Cloning/README.md

 * Summarize the results with a written report

 ---

-# UPDATE THE FOLLOWING ...

-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

----
 ### Files Submitted & Code Quality

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
 * model.py containing the script to create and train the model
-* model.ipynb containing the script to create and train the model, including visusalisations
+* model.ipynb, model.html containing the script to create and train the model, including visusalisations
 * drive.py for driving the car in autonomous mode
 * A folder named models containing trained convolution neural networks models.
 * README.md, README.pdf and README.html summarising the results